Requirements for Linux-Based Virtual Machines

 For more information about installing LIS for Hyper-V on Windows 2008 R2, see About Virtual Machines and Guest Operating Systems.

-For more information about installing LIS for Hyper-V on Windows Server 2012 or Windows Server 2012 R2, see Linux Virtual Machines on Hyper-V.
+For more information about installing LIS for Hyper-V on a variety of operating systems starting with Windows Server 2012, see Linux and FreeBSD Virtual Machines on Hyper-V.

 - For more information about installing LIS for Hyper-V on Windows 2008 R2, see About Virtual Machines and Guest Operating Systems.